-Of the three basic use cases for IBM Tealeaf UI Capture, capturing UI interactions with the web page for later replay is the most complex.
+Of the three basic use cases for Acoustic Experience Analytics (Tealeaf) UI Capture, capturing UI interactions with the web page for later replay is the most complex.

 The following diagram shows this use case.

 - The web page can use Ajax techniques to post requests for data to the web server, which responds with the needed data.
 Thus, the page can be updated without causing a new page to load.

 - When the user marks a check box, another Ajax interaction with the web server is triggered.